How to pivot your business strategy quickly

 So how do you know when you need to pivot your strategy?
 If key indicators highlight that a shift is on the horizon, it's best to evaluate whether the pivot will be a large, organization-wide change or a more simple change.
 Is your team maxed out?
 Are productivity and retention taking a hit?
 It may be time to restructure your teams and secure some more headcount.
 Is your customer base changing or jumping ship and heading to your competition?
 Maybe it's time to reevaluate your customer's current needs and the way you're connecting with them.
 Do you find yourself slowed down by legacy systems and processes?
 A full digital transformation is likely necessary for you to keep pace with your competitors and meet your customer's expectations.

 Here are three common ways to pivot your business and how you can execute them effectively.

 A vision pivot is likely the most holistic and most challenging type of strategic pivot.
 As a result, it will require more coordination and collaboration across the organization.

 A holistic vision change can be necessary due to an emerging technology that makes your offering obsolete.
 Or perhaps you've made many small pivots that have changed your organization's strategic direction.
 When making a visionary strategic shift, it's essential to look at as many data points as possible before pivoting—loop in key stakeholders, investors, and advisors to help you avoid surprises or missteps.

 Get started on your vision pivot with a vision alignment template:

 Pivot your product

-Unless you're in the nostalgia or collectible business, your product will need to evolve to adapt to changing market conditions, customer demands, new research, and technological advances.
+Your product will need to evolve to adapt to changing market conditions, customer demands, new research, and technological advances.
 Even a company as globally successful as Starbucks switches up its menu to keep things fresh.